mcode/rems-admin/README.md

 Typically, a CDS Hook will be sent from the EHR to the REMS Admin, which will respond with cards that contain information about next steps.
 These cards may contain a link to a SMART app.
 Clicking on these links in the Request Generator or REMS SMART on FHIR App acting as the EHR will launch the SMART app automatically.
 These links will contain information on the requirements that must be met for the REMS program.
 This includes forms for registration and acknowledgement of the risks involved.

 The FHIR server built into the REMS Admin can be queried for the questionnaire package at the Questionnaire/$questionnaire-package endpoint.
 This will return a FHIR Bundle with the FHIR Questionnaire and all other FHIR Resources including CQL Libraries embedded within FHIR Libraries.
 The FHIR Server also contains a REMS ETASU check at the GuidanceResponse/$rems-etasu endpoint.
-This will return a FHIR Parameter containing a GuidanceResponse with the status of the ETATSU and nested GuidanceResponse for each requirement.
+This will return a FHIR Parameter containing a GuidanceResponse with the status of the ETASU and nested GuidanceResponse for each requirement.

 ## Routes

-* `/cds-services` - The base CDS Hooks Discovery endpoint that serves a list of supported hooks/services in JSON.
+- `/cds-services` - The base CDS Hooks Discovery endpoint that serves a list of supported hooks/services in JSON.
-* `/cds-services/rems-order-sign` - The CDS Hooks endpoint for order-sign
+- `/cds-services/rems-order-sign` - The CDS Hooks endpoint for order-sign
-* `/cds-services/rems-order-select` - The CDS Hooks endpoint for order-select
+- `/cds-services/rems-order-select` - The CDS Hooks endpoint for order-select
-* `/cds-services/rems-patient-view` - The CDS Hooks endpoint for patient-view
+- `/cds-services/rems-patient-view` - The CDS Hooks endpoint for patient-view
-* `/cds-services/rems-encounter-start` - The CDS Hooks endpoint for encounter-start
+- `/cds-services/rems-encounter-start` - The CDS Hooks endpoint for encounter-start
-* `/4_0_0 - The base of the FHIR Server
+- `/4_0_0 - The base of the FHIR Server
-* `/4_0_0/GuidanceResponse/$rems-etasu` - The endpoint for FHIR Operation used for checking the ETASU status
+- `/4_0_0/GuidanceResponse/$rems-etasu` - The endpoint for FHIR Operation used for checking the ETASU status
-  * Input requires a parameter containing the following:
+  - Input requires a parameter containing the following:
-    * `patient` - Patient FHIR Resource, must include `medication` with `patient`
+    - `patient` - Patient FHIR Resource, must include `medication` with `patient`
-    * `medication` - Medication or MedicationRequest FHIR Resource, must include `patient` with `medication`
+    - `medication` - Medication or MedicationRequest FHIR Resource, must include `patient` with `medication`
-    * `authNumber` - String containing the REMS Authorization Number, may be sent without `patient` or `medication`
+    - `authNumber` - String containing the REMS Authorization Number, may be sent without `patient` or `medication`
-  * Returns a GuidanceResponse within a Parameter with the status
+  - Returns a GuidanceResponse within a Parameter with the status
-    * Contains Nested GuidanceResponse resources for each ETASU requirement with their status
+    - Contains Nested GuidanceResponse resources for each ETASU requirement with their status
-* `/4_0_0/Questionnaire/\<form-name\>/$questionnaire-package` - The endpoint for the FHIR Operation used for retrieving the Questionnaire package for a given form
+- `/4_0_0/Questionnaire/\<form-name\>/$questionnaire-package` - The endpoint for the FHIR Operation used for retrieving the Questionnaire package for a given form
-  * Example: /4_0_0/Questionnaire/TIRFRemsPatientEnrollment/$questionnaire-package
+  - Example: /4_0_0/Questionnaire/TIRFRemsPatientEnrollment/$questionnaire-package
-  * This includes the Questionnaire and any other necessary FHIR resources needed for loading the quesetionnaire form with the REMS SMART on FHIR app
+  - This includes the Questionnaire and any other necessary FHIR resources needed for loading the questionnaire form with the REMS SMART on FHIR app

 ## Environment Variables